Carlosmgs111/Carlosmgs111/README.md

 # 💫 About Me:
-¡Hola! 👋 Soy Carlos, un apasionado desarrollador de software con experiencia en TypeScript, JavaScript y Python.
-Me especializo en el desarrollo backend, frontend y full-stack, y tengo amplios conocimientos en frameworks y bibliotecas como React, Node y Next.
-Mi objetivo es crear soluciones innovadoras y eficientes que impulsen el éxito de los proyectos. ¡Conéctate conmigo y descubre cómo podemos trabajar juntos para alcanzar nuevos logros en el mundo del desarrollo de software!
+Hello! 👋 I'm Carlos, a passionate software developer with experience in TypeScript, JavaScript and Python.
+I specialize in backend development, however I also develop frontend and full-stack, and I have extensive knowledge of frameworks and libraries such as React, Node and Next.
+My goal is to create innovative and efficient solutions that drive project success.
+Connect with me and find out how we can work together to achieve new heights in the world of software development!

 ## 🌐 Socials: